-But this article restricts itself to helping you understand what "aesthetic" means in the context of landscape design, where the term is often used colloquially (that is, not in the deep, philosophical sense, but, rather, casually).
-One might say, for example: "That homeowner's yard is aesthetically challenged," meaning that one does not like the way it looks.
+In the context of landscape design, the term is often used casually.
+You might say, for example: "That homeowner's yard is aesthetically pleasing," meaning that you like the way it looks.

 Landscape design is concerned both with aesthetic and functional elements of landscaping.
 While the former is ultimately subjective (there is no accounting for tastes, as the old expression goes), professional landscape designers are, in fact, guided by some basic rules that help them to create aesthetically pleasing designs in their clients' yards.

-One of the great aesthetic debates the last few centuries between gardeners has been one focused on overall style, namely, between the styles of the informal and formal garden design schools.
-The latter prefers symmetry, tight structure and orderliness.
-A classic look in a formal garden design is a hedge, neatly manicured, consisting of English boxwood.
-Such a hedge may serve as a divider between planting areas, a firm indicator of demarcation.
+One of the great aesthetic debates the last few centuries between gardeners has been one focused on overall style: between the styles of the informal and formal garden design schools.
+The latter prefers symmetry, tight structure, and orderliness.
+A classic look in a formal garden design is a hedge, neatly manicured, consisting of English boxwood, and used to set off topiary plants.
+Such a hedge may serve as a divider between planting areas, which bespeaks a tightly-organized design.

-While much study has gone into comparing and contrasting the formal and informal styles of landscape design, there is also much that is subjective in what we do or do not find aesthetically pleasing in landscaping.
+Much study has gone into comparing and contrasting the formal and informal styles of landscape design, but there is also much that is subjective in what we do or do not find aesthetically pleasing in landscaping.
 For example, some critics will decry the use of certain plants in a yard simply on the basis that they are very commonly used.
-Thus you will sometimes hear that such and such a plant is "overused."
-This charge is misleading for beginners and really no more than a personal opinion, as argued in the following two articles that deal with plants that are allegedly overused:
+Thus you will sometimes hear that plants such as Jackman's clematis and impatiens are "overused."

-Addendum: Terms Related to "Aesthetic" to Help You Remember the Definition
+Terms Related to "Aesthetic" to Help You Remember the Definition: